adamcesco/JSON-Article-Search-Engine/README.md

 ## Instructions for Use

-- Only one command line argument is required, which is the path of the folder containing the dataset.
+- Only one command line argument is required, and it needs to be the path to the folder containing the dataset.
 - The console user-interface will begin automatically, and options for engine management and use will be displayed.

 #### Query Formatting